-E.coli is a bacterium which is a common inhabitant of the gut of warm-blooded animals, including man.
+E.coli is a bacterium which is a common inhabitant of the gut of warm-blooded animals, including humans.
 There are many different types of E.coli and, although many live harmlessly in the gut, some will cause disease.
-As it originates from animal or human faeces, its presence in drinking water is an indication of direct faecal contamination and may indicate the presence of more harmful bacteria which maybe present in faeces.
+As it originates from animal or human faeces, its presence in drinking water is an indication of direct faecal contamination and may indicate the presence of more harmful bacteria which may be present in faeces.

 How does contamination occur?